 High-demand occupations are defined as those that have a significant number of open positions in today’s job market, are expected to see considerable growth in the next five years and can lead to self-sufficiency through living wages and opportunities for advancement.

-To create the list, West Michigan Works! gathered state labor market information and data from job analytic programs.
+To create the list, West Michigan Works! gathers state labor market information and data from job analytic programs.